Should You Hire A Moving Company or Move Yourself in NYC?

 Not all companies will have the expertise or insurance coverage to move valuable artwork, antique furniture, or pianos.

-In fact, in the cases of pianos, you will most likely have to hire a company that just specializes in moving these large delicate instruments.
+In fact, in the case of pianos, you will most likely have to hire a company specializing in moving these large, delicate instruments.

-So, it's important to ask before you hire a company if they move specific items from your home, be it an antique vase or a valuable painting.
+So, it's essential to know before you hire a company if they move specific items from your home, be it an antique vase or a valuable painting.

-You may need to hire a separate company that specializes in the moving of valuable and fragile items.
+You may need to hire a separate company specializing in moving valuable and fragile items.

 Should You Move Yourself?

-There are plenty of pros and cons to moving on your own, and if you’re considering doing a DIY move, it’s important to know what they here.
+There are many pros and cons to moving on your own, and if you're considering doing a DIY move, it's essential to know what they are here.

-Before you decide to hop on the DIY bandwagon, take these aspects of your move into consideration…
+Before you hop on the DIY bandwagon, consider these aspects of your move…

 The Benefits Of Moving On Your Own

-Moving on your own holds a lot of perks, many of which are fairly clear to those who are in the process of moving.
+Moving on your own holds a lot of perks, many of which are pretty straightforward to those in the process of moving.
 The most common ones include…

 Cost

 Cost is the big one.
-Moving companies can easily charge upwards of $1,000 for a simple move.
+Moving companies can quickly charge upwards of $1,000 for a simple move.

-When you do it on your own, all you really need to worry about is the price of packing materials, a moving van, and other basic necessities.
+When you do it alone, you only need to worry about the price of packing materials, a moving van, and other necessities.

 Control

-Moving companies won’t always give you a say in what gets loaded or unloaded first, nor do they always tell you whether you will be able to get stuff done the way you want it to be done.
+Moving companies won't always give you a say in what gets loaded or unloaded first, nor do they always tell you whether you can get stuff done how you want it to.

-When you move yourself you’re in control of the pace and process you use.
+When you move yourself, you control the pace and process you use.

 Scam-Proofing